 Modifies record keeping requirements for purchasers of gold, silver, or platinum to reduce theft.

-HB 72 - Awareness and Monument Designations
+SB 72 - Awareness and Monument Designations

 Establishes Law Enforcement Appreciation Day as the first Friday in May, creates Pioneering Black Women's Day on March 26th, and establishes The Gateway Arch as Missouri's official state monument.